-When an Objet 3D printer is installed, the server computer is connected to that printer.
+When your printer is installed, the server computer is connected to that printer.
 Normally, there should be no reason to change this connection.
 Occasionally, however, you may need to reset the connection, to connect the server to another printer, or to use Objet Studio in off-line mode (without a printer connection).